 - Financial services industry (e.g., banks) or global development institutions (e.g., World Bank) limiting access to capital.

 - More natural gas is not an effective long-term strategy for the climate – it is less carbon intensive than coal, but its infrastructure has a long life so it competes with the adoption of lower-carbon alternatives as they scale up.

-- If gas is taxed, in absence of other policies, the opposite of the above is true; natural gas goes down, but high-carbon coal and oil increase, with no net benefit on emissions or temperature change.
+- If gas is taxed, in absence of other policies, primary energy demand for natural gas decreases, but high-carbon coal and oil demand increases slightly.
 We call this the “squeeze the balloon” problem – depressing fossil fuel emissions in one area causes them to pop up in another.
 Adding a carbon price is a good solution to the “squeeze the balloon” problem, as it addresses all fossil fuels together.

 Potential Co-Benefits of Discouraging Natural Gas

 - Gas drilling is water intensive, so limiting extraction can improve water security and quality at the source of production and protect wildlife habitats, biodiversity, and ecosystem services.

 - There are concerns about the health and environmental impacts of the gas drilling approach, known as fracking, that have led many places to ban it.